peimanhp/peimanhp/README.md

 ### Hi there 👋
 🌱 I’m currently learning JS & Solidity.
-I'm passionate about working in blockchain world!
+I'm passionate about working on blockchain!

 <!--
 **peimanhp/peimanhp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.